 1979: “Heart of Glass” by Blondie became the group’s first #1 single when it reached the top of the UK chart.
 In April, the record also became their first #1 in the US.

-1979: Briefcase Full of Blues, the debut album by Dan Aykroyd and Belushi as the Blues Brothers, hit #1 on the Billboard pop chart.
+1979: Briefcase Full of Blues, the debut album by Dan Aykroyd and John Belushi as The Blues Brothers, hit #1 on the Billboard pop chart.

 Johnny “Guitar” Watson, blues, soul, and funk musician, singer, and songwriter, was born in Houston, TX in 1935.

-Johnny Bristol, Motown musician, songwriter, and producer, was born in Morganton, NC in 1939.
+Johnny Bristol, musician, songwriter, and producer who worked with artists at Motown and Columbia Records, was born in Morganton, NC in 1939.